Basic in learning iai-do ken-jutsu Courtesy by the red dragon ju jitsu dojo By Sensei David T. Bish

 Samurai martial arts are no different than others.
 Though faced with the enemy with no arms but I believe that you are able to fight well because of the techniques and the philosophy of samurai itself are the same.

+Training and understanding should come together through physical and spiritual approach could change your perspective and influence to be more confident time to time.
+Further more interest, focus and a lot of training are the main recipes or elements to generate mortalities and self potential.
 If you realized I’ve been always emphasized "team work" in every single training we had.
 Dear all students what I dream of you to be are works, and build your skills together as in a family.
 There are no other mortal weapons than to fight as what you are now as a family.

 I hope to those who had done (1st Kyu - the red emblem) will not engage in any criminal activities as we must help to build these nation - these people in such beautiful country of Malaysia building better life, better future in peace and harmony.